Skip to main content

 Melanie Hidalgo-Britt

 Melanie Hidalgo-Britt is a dynamic nonprofit leader with over 15 years of cross-sector experience in implementation, programming, partnerships, marketing, and development.
 As the Vice President of Development at Building 21, she is responsible for driving fundraising efforts, building partnerships, and managing marketing and PR initiatives.
 In addition to her role at Building 21, Melanie is deeply committed to advancing STEM education and supporting underrepresented communities.
-She currently serves on the Steering Committee for the Philadelphia STEM Equity Collective, the board for iPraxis and, the development chair for the board of YESPhilly, and the Advisory Board for LaunchCode Philadelphia.
+She currently serves on the Steering Committee for the Philadelphia STEM Equity Collective, the board for iPraxis, and Children First.

 Executive Director of Launchpad